learn-co-students/110920-hypo-testing-challenge/README.md

 ### Interpreting Results

 What do the results of your hypothesis test indicate?
 Frame this answer for a business audience.
 Consider utilizing visualizations to support your recommendation to Northwind Trading.

+## Deliverables

+Your main deliverable is a Jupyter notebook containing the following clearly labeled:

+1. Hypothesis test setup (defining null hypothesis, alternative hypothesis, Type I and Type II errors)
+2. Array-like variables `discounted` and `not_discounted` representing the order quantities for discounted an non-discounted orders, respectively
+3. A hypothesis test that answers the business question: *Is the mean `quantity` of a product ordered greater when the product is discounted, compared to when it is not?*
+4. A short paragraph detailing your findings